 In 1995 RESPECT was formally established as a registered Charity to fundraise for the Daughters of Charity Disability Support Service.
-Today the Daughters of Charity Disability Support Service provides day services for 1,860 people and full time care for 640 residents as a HSE Section 38 organisation.
+Today the Daughters of Charity Disability Support Service provides day services and residential care for a vast number of people.

 The focus and activities of RESPECT have evolved over time.
-In 2010 the DOCTRID (Daughters of Charity Technology Research into Disability) Research Institute was established by the Daughters of Charity through its foundation RESPECT as an international network of universities, Daughter of Charity Disability Support Service and individuals with a mission to improve the lives of people with Intellectual Disability (ID) or Autism Spectrum Disorder (ASD) through evidence-based research and technologies.
+In 2010 the DOCTRID (the Daughters of Charity Technology Research into Disability) Research Institute was established by the Daughters of Charity through its foundation RESPECT as an international network of universities, Daughter of Charity Disability Support Service and individuals with a mission to improve the lives of people with Intellectual Disability (ID) or Autism Spectrum Disorder (ASD) through evidence-based research and technologies.
 This resulted in the beginning of the ASSISTID programme.

 In 2014 DOCTRID was awarded an €8m MSCA Co-Fund ASSISTID to fund the recruitment of more than 20 research fellows.
-These Fellows are located at DOCTRID RI participating universities and carry out research in the areas of Social Inclusion, Ethics of Assistive Technology, Education and Employment for people living with Autism and/or Intellectual Disability.
+These Fellows were located at DOCTRID RI participating universities and carried out research in the areas of Social Inclusion, Ethics of Assistive Technology, Education and Employment for people living with Autism and/or Intellectual Disability.